Direct links to:

-Why no asylum procedure (instead of status S)?
+Why is no asylum procedure carried out (instead of status S)?

 Granting protection status S to Ukrainian refugees aims to prevent the Swiss asylum system from becoming overstretched.
 This ensures that the asylum system continues to function and that refugees from Ukraine receive the protection they need quickly, with a minimum of bureaucracy and with a solid legal basis.

 Since the refugee movements from Ukraine pose enormous challenges for Europe as a whole, a coordinated approach at the European level is also crucial.
 Protection status S corresponds in large part to the temporary protection afforded to persons from Ukraine under the EU's Temporary Protection Directive, which was adopted by the EU, but is not directly applicable to Switzerland.

 How does the system of subsidy payments work?

 The cantons receive subsidy payments from the federal government in the form of global lump-sum funding for the social welfare costs they have incurred (see.
 Art 88 para.
 2 AsylA).